By The Farmer's Dog | September 11, 2020

 Is all of this reflected on pet food labels?

 On the front of a kibble bag, consumers might find images of glistening, meaty chicken breasts or marbled chunks of beef that look ready for the barbecue, rather than a depiction of the real ingredients used.
 But while these images may be misleading, people generally know to be skeptical of food photography.
-The real tricks are on the back of the bag.
+The back of the bag is another story.
 While food labels are typically where the truth of a product lies, they’re instead the most commonly manipulated part of pet food packaging.

-The hidden and questionable nature of ingredients has come to light via studies and legal cases involving deceptive pet food labeling—cases in which the meats advertised on the bag don’t match what’s inside.
+The sometimes mysterious nature of ingredients has come to light via studies that show that a substantial number of dry pet-food ingredient lists are inaccurate.
 And because all kibble looks like dried pellets, it’s impossible for a consumer to tell by looking at the product itself whether it contains any of the meats or vegetables on the labels.

 A company could legally and prominently label their product as “made with beef,” when a mere 3% of the product is a form of beef.